F1rstW0rd/bekkIOTprosjekt/README.md

 code++ for "the photon" and node.js scripts

 hand robotics.
-my grama is shity. live with it.
+the hand is 3D printed with the model from: http://www.instructables.com/id/DIY-Robotic-Hand-Controlled-by-a-Glove-and-Arduino/

 modes: